GuilhermeRossato/3D-Redstone-Simulator/README.md

 # 3D Redstone Simulator

-A javascript experiment to simulate minecraft and its game behaviors such as redstone logic in the browser.
+This project uses three.js (webgl) to simulate minecraft and its game mechanics directly in the browser.

 [Click here to run the current version](https://grossato.com.br/static/3D-Redstone-Simulator/)

-Left click to break blocks, middle click to select block type, and right click to place blocks.
-WASD to move horizontally and Space/Shift to move vertically.
+The movement, the controls, and the game textures match the original game: Use the left click to break blocks, right to place (and middle click to copy type).
+Use W A S D keys to move and Space/Shift to jump/crounch or move vertically.

-Note that during development the above link will not always bring you to a working release, if you want you can download the most recent [release](https://github.com/GuilhermeRossato/3D-Redstone-Simulator/releases) and run it yourself.
-This project doesn't need building or installing dependencies but the multiplayer functionality only works on the link.
+Note that since this is under development the above link may not always bring you to a working release.
+If you want you can download the most recent [release](https://github.com/GuilhermeRossato/3D-Redstone-Simulator/releases) and run it yourself locally.
+This project doesn't need building and all dependeencies are already present so it should be as easy as `npm run start` on a freshly downloaded repository but the multiplayer functionality only works on the web.

 # Releases
  - v 0.1 - Performance Viability Release